projecttacoma/fqm-execution/contributing.md

 ## Issue Reports

 Any issues or suggestions to improve `fqm-execution` can be reported through a [GitHub issue](https://github.com/projecttacoma/fqm-execution/issues/new?assignees=&labels=&template=general-issue-template.md&title=).
-Filling out the issue template as completely as possible helps us replicate and track down the sources of issues faster
+Filling out the issue template as completely as possible helps us replicate and track down the sources of issues faster.

 ## Pull Requests